tawanda-profuse/Barkod724/README.md

 # barkod724

-A Flutter project designed and implementented by Tawanda Msengezi
+A Flutter project designed and implementented by Tawanda Msengezi.
+THis was a project that was a requirement to complete my internship at Gigabyte Ltd.

 ## Getting Started